Alcohol & Christianity

 His opinion is the only one that counts and the true test of His lordship over your life is that any difference of opinion between you and God results in Him winning the argument.

 Finally, if you are a recovered or recovering alcoholic, it is never, ever OK for you to drink even one sip of alcohol for the remainder of your time here on this earth.
 No exceptions!
 Do not let the devil deceive you into thinking otherwise using this article or any other writings on the topic.
-Here’s what Paul has to say on the matter:
+Here’s what Paul has to say on the matter, one of the few times he repeats himself almost verbatim within the same letter:

 All things are lawful for me, but all things are not helpful.
-All things are lawful for me, but I will not be brought under the power of any.1 Corinthians 6:12
+All things are lawful for me, but I will not be brought under the power of any.

 Conclusion